rai2270/BTCvsALTS/README.md

-# BTCvsCrypto
+# BTCvsALTS

 An iOS game where Bitcoin battles against altcoins in a music-driven arcade experience.
-The game uses real-time audio spectrum analysis to spawn crypto coins that fall from the top of the screen while you control a Bitcoin spaceship to shoot them down.
+The game uses real-time audio spectrum analysis to spawn altcoin symbols that fall from the top of the screen while you control a Bitcoin spaceship to shoot them down.

 ## Features